Leadership Team

 Vice President, Operations, Central Coast YMCA

-George (he/him) serves as the Vice President of Operations at the Central Coast YMCA, empowering individuals and building stronger communities in Monterey, Salinas, Watsonville, and San Benito.
-George has over 19 years of experience in various levels of educational and expanded learning program management and leadership.
-As an advocate of expanded learning programs, George has served on multiple state committees and in community leadership roles.
-Helping create spaces where people come together to improve the way communities are served.
-George holds a B.S. degree from Whittier College with a focus on International Business & Finance and a Master’s degree in Applied Research & Evaluation from Claremont Graduate University.
+George (he/him) serves as the Vice President of Operations at the Central Coast YMCA, empowering individuals and building stronger communities in the Tri-County area, including Monterey, Salinas, Watsonville, and San Benito.
+George has over 25 years of experience in various levels of educational and expanded learning program management and leadership.

 Mariana Lopez Quintanilla